-V. Discretion of Chief Judges to Declare More Restrictive Local Judicial Emergencies

-- (A) Nothing in the Order Declaring Statewide Judicial Emergency as extended and modified limits the authority of the Chief Judge of a superior court judicial circuit under OCGA §§ 38-3-61 and 38-3-62 to add to the restrictions imposed by the statewide judicial emergency, if such additional restrictions are constitutional, necessitated by local conditions, and to the extent possible ensure that courthouses or properly designated alternative facilities remain accessible to carry out essential judicial functions.
-A Chief Judge may impose such additional restrictions only by a properly entered order. - (B) No court may disregard the restrictions imposed by the Order as extended and modified.
+V. Discretion of Chief Judges to Declare More Restrictive Local Judicial Emergencies extended and modified limits the authority of the Chief Judge of a superior court judicial circuit under OCGA §§ 38-3-61 and 38-3-62 to add to the restrictions imposed by the statewide judicial emergency, if such additional restrictions are constitutional, necessitated by local conditions, and to the extent possible ensure that courthouses or properly designated alternative facilities remain accessible to carry out essential judicial functions.
+A Chief Judge may impose such additional restrictions only by aproperly entered order.